MoserMichael/s9k/README.md

 [k9s](https://github.com/derailed/k9s) is a character UI application for managing kubernetes clusters.

-This script [s9k] is a simple web server that serves a webapp with similar functionality as k9s.
+This script [s9k] is a simple web server that serves a HTML application designed to manage kubernetes clusters.
+You can view and modify all kubernetes api resources and attach a terminal to a container running in a pod.

 It works by parsing the output of kubectl.
+The functionality of this application is similar in functionality to the k9s application.

 Here is a link to a presentation: [gif animation](https://github.com/MoserMichael/s9k/releases/download/presentation/peek-2.gif)